ningchencontact/azure-docs.zh-tw/articles/cognitive-services/text-analytics/quickstarts/csharp.md

         var inputDocuments = new MultiLanguageBatchInput(
                     new List<MultiLanguageInput>
                     {
-                        new MultiLanguageInput("ja", "1", "猫は幸せ"),
-                        new MultiLanguageInput("de", "2", "Fahrt nach Stuttgart und dann zum Hotel zu Fu."), new MultiLanguageInput("en", "3", "My cat might need to see a veterinarian."), new MultiLanguageInput("es", "4", "A mi me encanta el fútbol!")
+                        new MultiLanguageInput("en", "1", "My cat might need to see a veterinarian.")
                     });
         //...
     }